thesandybridge/seabridge_site/content/react_js_php.md

 </div>
 ```

-would be interpretted roughly as:
+would be interpreted roughly as:

 ```bash
 ...